CompCogNeuro/sims/ch6/attn/README.md

 Now, let's see this in the model.

 * First, un-lesion the network by running `Lesion` and selecting `NoLesion` for `Layers`.
 Next, set `Test` to `StdPosner`.
 Then, click the `KNaAdapt` toggle to On to turn on adaptation.
 Next, let's choose a cue duration that, even with the accommodation channels active, still produces the original pattern of results.
-Set `CueDur` to 50.
-Now, do `Init`, `Test Trial` and `Test All` as usual.
+Set `Cue cycles` to 50.
+Now, do `Init`, `Step Trial` and `Test Run` as usual.

 You should observe the now-familiar pattern of a valid facilitation and an invalid slowing (although a bit weaker).

-* `Test All` with increasing durations (change using the `CueDur` field) in increments of 50 from 50 to 300 or higher.
+* `Test Run` with increasing durations (change using the `Cue cycles` field) in increments of 50 from 50 to 300 or higher.

 You should see that the valid-invalid difference decreases progressively with increasing duration, and ultimately, the validly cued condition can actually be a bit *slower* than the invalidly cued one, which is the hallmark of the inhibition of return phenomenon (Figure 8.28).
 The effect sizes here are fairly small because the form of adaptation here is relatively weak -- a more significant GABA-B like delayed inhibition effect (which is not currently implemented) would be needed to produce more substantial effects.

-* Switch to the `NetView`, set `ViewUpdate` to `Cycle` and `Test Trial` through the running of the network with `CueDur` at 300 or higher.
+* Switch to the `Network`, set `Step Cycle` and `Step Trial` through the running of the network with `Cue cycles` at 300 or higher.

 > **Question 6.11:** Report in detail what happens on the valid and invalid trials that produces the inhibition of return effect.
 It is useful to observe the activation (or lack thereof) of the various layers as the cue duration increases.
 While you should see changes in the ranges of durations specified, you may have to increase the cue duration even more to get the full inhibition of return effect.

 # Object-Based Attentional Effects